Renters' Rights Bill: Game Changer

 What's the Renters' Rights Bill all about?

-Basically, it's a new law designed to give renters more rights while still acknowledging landlords' responsibilities.
+Basically, it is a new law designed to give renters more rights while still acknowledging landlords' responsibilities.
 The goal is a fairer rental market with clearer rules and stronger protections.
 So, what are the key changes and how do they affect everyone?

 How does it affect renters?